Diabetes in Dogs

 - Skin problems

 Note: If your dog shows any of these symptoms it’s important to visit your veterinarian immediately for tests.

-Cost to Treat: If your dog requires insulin to treat diabetes you can expect to pay $60 to 100 per month.
+Treating diabetes can be expensive because the cost of medication adds up over the life of your dog.
+If your pet requires insulin to treat diabetes you can expect to pay $60 to 100 per month.